Close Menu

 The Woman in Cabin 10 promotional image from Netflix.

 The one that sticks out the most is Anne.
-Having just had a wonderful experience with the millionaire’s wife, Lo took a back when Anne gave her the cold shoulder.
+Having just had a wonderful experience with the millionaire’s wife, Lo is taken aback when Anne gives her the cold shoulder.
 And that’s when the plot thickens.
 While the audience and Lo know the truth, the yacht’s manifest shows that no one is missing.
 Despite not being believed by anyone onboard, she continues to look for answers, trying to overturn every stone she finds and having her life threatened in the process.

-The Woman in Cabin 10 is mostly a one-location film, primarily thriving on the tension driven by being in a space that should seemingly be impossible to hide secrets in.
+The Woman in Cabin 10 is mostly a one-location film, thriving on the tension of being in a space where it seems impossible to hide secrets.
 By that same token, you would think that Lo would be relatively safe.
 But as she gets closer to discovering the truth, the danger just keeps growing.
 In one sequence, Lo is pushed into a tank, risking drowning, and is only saved by the fact that guests saw her through the fish tank wall.

 Much of The Woman in Cabin 10 unfolds as you would expect, but it does so well.
 The pacing and twisting of the narrative work well enough together, and Lo is the heroine to root for.
-With Ben helping her eventually, it’s easy to root for them.
+With Ben eventually helping her, it’s easy to want them to succeed.
 As the pieces of the story begin to fall in place, the danger just keeps increasing, so much so that Lo begins to hide like a stowaway.

 As the tension ramps up, so does the level of absurdity played with a straight face.